canonical/chisel-docs/docs/tutorial/getting-started.md

 # Getting started with Chisel

-This tutorial will walk you through the creation of your first chiseled Ubuntu root filesystem, from installation to the slicing of Ubuntu packages.
+This tutorial will walk you through the creation of your first chiseled Ubuntu root file system, from installation to the slicing of Ubuntu packages.

 The goal is to give you a basic understanding of what Chisel is and how to use it to install {{package_slices}}.
 By the end of it,